yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

 Thankfully, this was fixed by simply delaying the demotion of these fragments to the end of the shader program, which has a slight impact on their performance, albeit not one big enough to be concerned.

-Next on epicboy's list, we have a [fix that solves the brightness of sRGB graphics](https://github.com/yuzu-emu/yuzu/pull/6941) when using a secondary GPU, since they looked much darker than they should.
+Next on epicboy's list, we have a [fix that solves the brightness of sRGB graphics](https://github.com/yuzu-emu/yuzu/pull/6941) when rendering from a secondary GPU, since they looked much darker than they should.

 {{< single-title-imgs